 School of Radiation Therapy - Program Description

 University of Minnesota Medical Center, Fairview balances the latest in technology and treatments with patient-centered care.
 As the core teaching hospital of the University of Minnesota Medical School, our hospital is among the most respected in the nation, providing superior health care results.
-Radiation therapy students have the opportunity to advance their career in a thriving metropolitan area with a variety of activities in music, the arts, professional sports, shopping and the outdoors.
+Radiation therapy students have the opportunity to advance their career in a thriving metropolitan area.

 We provide an educational environment that promotes student success.
 Students have the opportunity to learn, understand and apply concepts related to the art and science of radiation therapy and multidisciplinary cancer care.